Last updated: Dec. 22, 2023

-If you’re self-employed, you already know how stressful tax preparation and filing can be – keeping track of receipts, staying up-to-date on the Canada Revenue Agency’s policies, and ensuring you’re capturing all of your deductions and expenses.
+If you’re self-employed, you already know how stressful tax preparation and planning can be – keeping track of receipts, staying up-to-date on the Canada Revenue Agency’s policies, and ensuring you’re capturing all of your deductions and expenses.

 Luckily, we have 7 tried-and-true tax tips that will help you stay on track throughout the year, maximize your deductions and lower your overall tax bill.

 Take the time to monitor your cash flow on a daily or weekly basis.
 This will shine a light on where you’re getting the best return on your dollar.

 If you break it down, you’ll realize a large portion of your business is coming from a very small portion of your clients.
 If you find a specific product is performing well, it could be an opportunity to streamline your portfolio or adjust your pricing.

 Consistently reviewing your cash flow will also help you catch overdue payments from clients, see if your own bills are overdue and determine if a slow month is cause for concern or just a cyclical part of your business.

 2. Consider incorporating your business

 There are many benefits to incorporation.
 Because an incorporated business is a separate entity, you are not personally responsible for debts, obligations or other acts of the corporation (talk to your tax professional about exceptions).
 Corporations are also taxed at a lower rate.
 For Canadian-controlled private corporations claiming the Small Business Deduction, the net federal tax rate is 9%.